Thermosiphon

-Thermosiphon (or thermosyphon) is a method of passive heat exchange, based on natural convection, which circulates a fluid without the necessity of a mechanical pump.
+A thermosiphon (or thermosyphon) is a device that employs a method of passive heat exchange based on natural convection, which circulates a fluid without the necessity of a mechanical pump.
 Thermosiphoning is used for circulation of liquids and volatile gases in heating and cooling applications such as heat pumps, water heaters, boilers and furnaces.
-Thermosiphoning also occurs across air temperature gradients such as those utilized in a wood fire chimney or solar chimney.
+Thermosiphoning also occurs across air temperature gradients such as those occurring in a wood-fire chimney or solar chimney.

-This circulation can either be open-loop, as when the substance in a holding tank is passed in one direction via a heated transfer tube mounted at the bottom of the tank to a distribution point—even one mounted above the originating tank—or it can be a vertical closed-loop circuit with return to the original container.
+This circulation can either be open-loop, as when the substance in a holding tank is passed in one direction via a heated transfer tube mounted at the bottom of the tank to a distribution point — even one mounted above the originating tank — or it can be a vertical closed-loop circuit with return to the original container.
 Its purpose is to simplify the transfer of liquid or gas while avoiding the cost and complexity of a conventional pump.

 Simple thermosiphon

 Natural convection of the liquid starts when heat transfer to the liquid gives rise to a temperature difference from one side of the loop to the other.
 The phenomenon of thermal expansion means that a temperature difference will have a corresponding difference in density across the loop.
 The warmer fluid on one side of the loop is less dense and thus more buoyant than the cooler fluid on the other side.
 The warmer fluid will "float" above the cooler fluid, and the cooler fluid will "sink" below the warmer fluid.
 This phenomenon of natural convection is known by the saying "heat rises".
 Convection moves the heated liquid upwards in the system as it is simultaneously replaced by cooler liquid returning by gravity.
 A good thermosiphon has very little hydraulic resistance so that liquid can flow easily under the relatively low pressure produced by natural convection.